UM-Data-Intelligence-Lab/CasFT/README.md

 # CasFT
 CasFT leverages observed information Cascades and dynamic cues modeled via neural ODEs as conditions to guide the generation of Future popularity-increasing Trends through a diffusion model.
 - Xin Jing, Yichen Jing, Yuhuan Lu, Bangchao Deng, Xueqin Chen, Dingqi Yang*, CasFT: Future Trend Modeling for Information Popularity Prediction with Dynamic Cues-Driven Diffusion Models.
 In Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), Feb.
-2025.
+2025, Philadelphia, USA.

 ## How to run the code